cheddatech/CheddaBoards-SDK/README.md

 **Q: Is this really free?**
 A: Yes!
 The SDK is open source and the hosted service has a generous free tier.

 **Q: What happens if you shut down?**
-A: Your data is on ICP's decentralised network.
-The backend code is included - deploy your own anytime.
+A: Two safeguards: First, your data exists on permanent infrastructure we don't control.
+Second, all backend code is included - you or any developer can redeploy the service.
+Your game data is never trapped.

 **Q: Can I use my own authentication?**
 A: Yes!
 Provide your own Google/Apple credentials, or use Internet Identity for free.